jobindjohn/vivaplus_v0.2/docs/model-doc/70-lower-extremities.md

 Cartilage thickness is based on Faber et al. (2001)[@Faber2001] and Eckstein et al. (2001)[@Eckstein2001].
 The material properties are based on Robinson et al. (2016)[@Robinson2016].

 #### Meniscus
 The material parameters are based on Peña et al. (2005) [@Pena2005].
-An Ogden material model is applied using an alpha of 1 and therefore neo-hookean modelling with a modulus of 59 MPa.
+An Ogden material model is applied using an alpha of 1 and therefore using neo-hookean modelling with a modulus of 59 MPa.
 The imput parameters for meniscus were determined from the review by Joao in Trad et al. (2018)[@Trad2018].

 Both cartilage and meniscus are modelled as linear elastic homogeneous materials, due to instant loading conditions as in Peña et al. (2006)[@Pena2006].